The Last Women Standing

 The Last Women Standing (剩者为王) is a 2015 romantic drama film directed by Luo Luo, in her directorial debut.
 A China-Hong Kong co-production, the film was based on a novel written by Luo Luo. translated in Malay by Megan Tay (when she's writing in Malaysia.) and It released in China on 6 November 2015.

 Plot

 Adapted from the book of the same name, The Last Woman Standing is a romantic film featuring Shu Qi and Eddie Peng.
-It tells the story of a successful business woman who has long desired to find love and has finally met the one.
+It tells the story of a successful businesswoman who has long desired to find love and has finally met the one.